gnshb/assn-cli/README.md

 - `nodejs`: install with your package manager

-- `puppeteer`: install with npm, which comes along with nodejs, using `npm i puppeteer`
+- `puppeteer` and `tty-table`: install with npm, which comes along with nodejs, using `npm i puppeteer tty-table`

-- `tty-table`: install with npm using `npm i tty-table`

 # Setup